Day 1, arrive Dubrovnik, Saturday (WR)

 Day 5, Vela Luka – Vis, Wednesday (B, L)

 Cruise towards Vis island.
 The town of Vis, the antique Issa, was founded around 397 B.C.
 Our tour of Vis features the town’s waterfront.
+In 2017 the movie “Mama Mia!
+Here We Go Again” was filmed here.
+Our tour of Vis features the town’s waterfront and its spectacular and unspoiled nature.
+The evening is at leisure to stroll the waterfront, enjoy dinner or a drink as you watch the magnificent sunset.
 Evening at leisure.
-(B, L)

 Day 6, Vis – Hvar – Stari Grad, Thursday (B, L, D)